RedisLabs/redislabs-docs/content/kubernetes/re-clusters/cluster-recovery.md

 ## Prerequisites

 - For cluster recovery, the cluster must be [deployed with persistence]({{< relref "/kubernetes/memory/persistent-volumes.md" >}}).
-- For data recovery, the databases must be [configured with persistence]({{< relref "/rs/databases/configure/database-persistence.md" >}}).

 ## Recovering a cluster on Kubernetes

-To recover a cluster on Kubernetes:

 1. Edit the rec resource to set the clusterRecovery flag to true, run: